hapax/hapax.github.io/assets/teaching.md

 This will maximally break the theorem in the sense that it holds for *no subinterval* of $[a, b]$.
-Since we can apply the theorem whenever we can avoid a kink, we need *every subinterval to contain a kink*.
+Since we can apply the theorem whenever we can avoid a kink, we need *every subinterval to contain a kink* t make them unavoidable.
-In technical parlance, we need the kinks to be *dense*.
+In technical parlance, we need the kinks to be dense.
-Then they will be unavoidable.

 After the students stew on this for a bit, you can give them a hint: